 The Organization receives monies for reimbursement of daily child-care costs.
 The child-care reimbursement consists of state funding received through the Louisiana Department of Social Services under Title IV B and E (Administration for Children, Youth, and Families - Child Welfare Research and Demonstration).
 These payments are considered payments for services as opposed to a grant award.
-The total amounts received, net of clothing and personal needs allowances, for the years ended June 30, 2022 and 2021 were \$996,012 and \$1,039,260, respectively.
+The total amounts received, net of clothing and personal needs allowances, for the years ended June 30, 2023 and 2022 were \$1,600,452 and \$996,012, respectively.

 Reimbursements are determined based on a child-care day rate.
-Level 1 and Level 2 care will be provided at a day rate of \$148.44 and \$196.68, respectively.
-The allowances for clothing and personal needs for ages 12 and under are \$2.46 and \$0.99, respectively, and ages 13 and over are \$2.68 and \$1.56, respectively, per child-care day.
+Care will be provided at \$330 per day for residential rates, and \$152.92 less allowances for clothing and personal needs of \$2.68 and \$1.56, respectively, per child-care day, resulting in a net of \$148.68 per day for extended foster care rates.
 The Organization maintains records on a daily basis for each child in attendance at the Organization.
-The child-care days were 6,219 and 6,441, for the years ended June 30, 2022 and 2021 respectively.
+The child-care days were 6,194 and 6,219, for the years ended June 30, 2023 and 2022 respectively.
 If significant budget cuts are made at the federal and/or state level, the amount of support the Organization receives could be reduced significantly and have an adverse impact on its operations.

-Note 12 - Paycheck Protection Program
+Note 12 - Collaboration Agreement